-Protesting, holding signs, shouting, and distributing literature are permitted.
-However, no one may use physical force, threat of force, or physical obstruction to interfere with a person entering an abortion clinic.
+Yes, it is legal to protest, hold signs, shout, and distribute literature outside of an abortion clinic.
+However, it is illegal to use physical force, threat of force, or physical obstruction to interfere with a person entering an abortion clinic.
 No one may block a clinic’s entrance, prevent a vehicle from entering the facility, stop patients from walking in, or make it difficult or dangerous to enter or exit the building.
 Trespassing, vandalism, stalking, or committing acts of violence against an escort, clinic employee, or patient, as well as arson and bombings, are prohibited.

 Can my private insurer refuse to cover my abortion?

-No. California law is clear that abortion care is basic health care, and all insurance providers must cover basic health care.
-California private insurance plans cannot limit or exclude coverage for abortion.
-This requirement does not apply to employers that provide “self-funded” health care coverage.
+Generally, no. California law is clear that abortion care is basic health care, and insurance providers must cover basic health care.
+California private insurance providers cannot limit or exclude coverage for abortion.

-Can my private insurer require prior authorization before I obtain an abortion?
+Can my private insurer require prior authorization or a similar type of review before covering my abortion?

-Yes.
-“Prior authorization” means that your insurer may ask you to seek approval from the insurer before you receive a medication or surgical abortion, but your insurer cannot prevent you from obtaining an abortion or refuse to cover your abortion.
-Additionally, you have a right to receive timely care.
+However, even if your health care situation is one where your insurer may require prior authorization, you have a right to receive timely care.
 Urgent care appointments that require prior authorization must be scheduled within 96 hours (4 days) of your request, and non-urgent care appointments that require prior authorization must be scheduled within 15 days of your request.
 The process for obtaining prior authorization will vary depending on your insurer’s policies.